padrino/padrino-docs/guides/03_features/04_padrino-cache.html.md

 set :cache, Padrino::Cache::Store::File.new("/path/to/")
 ```

-The File Store takes a path to store the cache
+The File Store takes a path to store the cache.

 #### Memcache